 I have always wondered why homes in Texas don't have basements as emergency protection against tornadoes.
 Tornadoes churn across the surface and move quickly; they skip over ditches and holes.

 After the April 2012 spate of tornadoes that hit Dallas suburbs—and the Dallas airport while my uncle was in it—I once again started wondering.
-Basements are the best way to shelter from tornadoes, and yet many parts of Tornado Alley don't have them.
+Basements are the best way to shelter from tornadoes, yet many Tornado Alley parts don't have them.

 I'm not an architect or a home builder, but I'm a compulsive researcher.
 So I've been scouring for trustworthy answers from actual builders and architects.
 I hope the answers I've found here are right, but since I'm not an expert, I'd welcome any real homebuilders from Texas double-checking me and leaving a note in the guestbook below.

 1. The Frost Line

 In the north, housing regulations require home foundations to be dug below the frost line, which may be 5 to 6 feet down.
 Builders must sink the pipes that far down so they won't freeze and break.
 At that point, one might as well build a basement.
 In the south, the frost line tends to be less than a foot, so digging down is an unnecessary expense.